toddflan/spectre_lab/README.md

 6. Edit the amount of times the branch predictor is trained between each malicious call to victim_function (line 76) and graph its effect on % confidence and correctness of the output.

-7. Create a function that allows the user to maliciously read several types of data (at least int, double, and short int).

-    Include your implementation of this feature with an explanation in your report.

 ## Deliverables

 1. Implementation of % confidence feature and explanation
 2. Graph of % confidence and success of the attack versus CACHE_HIT_THRESHOLD with analysis
 3. Graph of % confidence and success of the attack versus training iterations (for branch predictor) with analysis
-4. Implementation of reading multiple data types and explanation
 5. Demo code

 ## Authors